cloudposse/docs/content/tools/helm.md

 {{< img src="/assets/helm-d7685fec.png" title="Helm Logo" class="logo" >}}

-Helm makes it easy to install `charts` (a application) on kubernetes clusters.
-Just like `npm` or `apt` make it easy to install NodeJS modules and Debian packages, `helm` makes it easy to deploy a a full-fledged application with all of its dependencies on kubernetes.
+Helm makes it easy to install `charts` (an application) on kubernetes clusters.
+Just like `npm` or `apt` make it easy to install NodeJS modules and Debian packages, `helm` makes it easy to deploy a full-fledged application with all of its dependencies on kubernetes.

 # Install Tiller